doitintl/ClusterCloner/README.md

 # Setup
 ## Supply credentials
 - `export GOOGLE_APPLICATION_CREDENTIALS='xyz.json'`, where `xyz.json` is a filename for a service account with the Kubernetes Cluster Admin role (to read and create clusters)
 - Create `.env` with Azure credentials.
-Base the file on `.env.tpl` for needed keys
+Use `.env.tpl` as a template.

 ## Required GitHub secrets
 (Not needed for local build.)